 Beyond Brâncuși – 6 Sculptors with a Minimalist Aesthetic

 What would modern sculpture be without Constantin Brâncuși?
-Certainly a completely different one.
+Certainly, an entirely different one.
 After all, the Romanian sculptor (born in 1876) was truly a pioneer of modern sculpture.
 He turned away from traditional art and bypassed reality with his minimalist aesthetic.

 His intense focus on abstract forms and his commitment to craftsmanship made him a source of inspiration for many generations of artists to follow.
 Brâncuși may have paved the way; his influence is undeniable: but other artists, often inspired by him, also found their own unique language of reduction, creating a new understanding of how sculpture is perceived.
 Let’s take a look at six of these defining sculptors: